LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 ### Late work, extensions, and special circumstances

 All work is due on the stated due date.
 Due dates are there to help guide your pace through the course and they also allow me to return feedback to you in a timely manner.
 However, sometimes life gets in the way and you might not be able to turn in your work on time.
 First, please note that resubmission is built into each assignment.
-You will receive feedback on each assignment and may resubmit a piece of work by meeting with me during the Friday workshop or checking in with me at a help session during the trimester.
+You will receive feedback on each assignment and may resubmit a piece of work incorporating your revisions.

 If you intend to submit work late for an assignment or project, you must **notify me** before the original deadline and as soon as the completed work is submitted on GitHub.
 This allows me to return feedback to you and let's me know when to check your work.
 Lab work cannot be submitted late.